 Now, there’s a little twist here in that a portion of that monthly payment you’re making is actually embedded interest because the investors bought it at a discount.
 So there’s an effective interest component up to this.
 Pipe actually has thought of this and they have a really nice little report inside their marketplace that shows you the discount or component of interest.
 And your accountant can split that payment amount up and book a portion of it as interest and the rest of it as the short-term liability, which means your debt balance is actually going to decrease.
 There’s a lot going on here, but basically it’s important to recognize that there is an embedded interest component that you’re paying when you use Pipe to bring cash forward and sell off your future payment stream.

-I hope that helps you understand the PIpe financing option.
+I hope that helps you understand the Pipe financing option.
 It’s a really great tool.
 We’re seeing people use it and hopefully we’ll have more content on Pipe coming up.
 If you have any questions on this or venture debt, just hit us up at kruzeconsulting.com.
-Thanks.
+Or visit our startup accounting dictionary to learn about other important accounting terminology.